rukano/dockerfiles/README.md

 As jack is not yet working, the `--device` micht not be needed

-+ Run and shell
++ Run container with shell

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider /bin/bash`

-+ Run sclang interactively
++ Run sclang directly interactively

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider sclang`

 + Run sclang and pass command file (and eventually synts)

 *TODO*

++ NOTE: you can use `0.exit` in sclang to finish a script with a graceful exit.

 ## jack